vega/vega-lite/site/usage/applications.md

 ---
 layout: usage
 menu: usage
-title: Vega-Lite Integrations
+title: Vega-Lite Applications
-permalink: /usage/integrations.html
+permalink: /usage/applications.html
 ---

 This is an incomplete list of integrations, applications, and extensions of the Vega-Lite language and compiler.
 If you want to add a tool or library, [edit this file and sent us a pull request](https://github.com/vega/vega-lite/tree/master/site/usage/integrations.md).